-Pros: A Computer Shopper reviewer says one of the best features of the HP OfficeJet 4650 (starting at $68; available on Amazon) is its 35-page automatic document feeder.
+Pros: A Computer Shopper reviewer says one of the best features of the HP OfficeJet 4650 (starting at $68) is its 35-page automatic document feeder.
 The ADF is a huge time saver for scanning multiple pages at a time.
 The apps built into the printer offer some interesting options, including the ability to print games, coloring books, templates, calendars, and fax covers directly from the printer's LCD menu.
 The quality of the printouts is very good, says the reviewer, with sharp text and graphics and photos showing bright, vibrant color.
 Copies and scans are also high quality.
 Users like the low price of the HP OfficeJet 4650 and how easy it is to set up, according to reviews on Amazon.
 They also appreciate that they can print from the web and mobile devices.

 Cons: On the downside, there's no getting around the fact that the HP OfficeJet 4650 takes its time to create those nice-looking documents and photos.
 HP lists the print speed at top/laser quality at 9.5 pages per minute in black and 6.8 pages per minute in color.
 But the Computer Shopper expert timed its output for business documents at only 1.4 pages per minute on average.
 Shoppers reviewing the printer Amazon also complain about how long it takes to print and copy documents, although most agree the print quality is excellent, and copies and scans look "crystal clear."
 There are a few reports of the printer disconnecting from users' Wi-Fi networks, but that's not unusual with any wireless printer.
 Finally, this printer takes tri-color ink cartridges, which means the entire cartridge must be replaced when just one color runs out.
 A PCMag reviewer points to HP's Instant Ink program as a potential money saver.